 Eventually the Drill Hall came back to the Council and was renovated in 1993.
 The Society moved back to the original home and remained there for 15 years, two nights per week.
 Outside training at BarnwellCountry Park became a feature for a few weeks each summer.
 Unfortunately the anti- dog lobby got the upper hand in 2008 and the Society faced the prospect of being homeless again.
 Even an 850 signature petition could not change the outcome.
 The Society managed to stay in the hall until the AGM.

-Fortunately the proprietors of Halefield Farm, Woodnewton came to the rescue and the Society is now installed in a new equestrian arena.
-The space available enables three rings to operate at the same time so all classes can be accommodated on a Wednesday.
+Fortunately the proprietors of Halefield Farm, Woodnewton came to the rescue and the Society is now installed in the equestrian arena which has been our home for 12 years.
+The space available enables three rings to operate at the same time so all classes can be accommodated on a Wednesday evening.
 There is also provision for outside training in the summer.

+The Society will celebrate it's 60th anniversary in 2022.
 The Society is strong and held in high regard by the local vets and community at large.
-It hopes to continue to serve the community as it has for the last 47 years.
+It hopes to continue to serve the community as it has for the last 59 years.

 If any members past or present would like to contribute memories or photographs to this section we would like to hear from them.